CartoDB/observatory-extension/doc/api_docs.md

 ### OBS_GetSegmentationSnapshot

-The Demographic Snapshot API call enables you to collect demographic details around a point location.
-For example, you can take the coordinates of a bus stop and find the average population characteristics in that location.
-If you need help creating coordinates from your addresses, [see our geocoding documentation].
+The Segmentation Snapshot API call enables you to determine the pre calculated population segment for a location.
+For example, you can take the location of a store location and determine what classification of population exists around that location.
+If you need help creating coordinates from addresses, [see our geocoding documentation].

-Fields returned include information about income, education, transportation, race, and more.
-Not all fields will have information for every coordinate queried.

 ### API Syntax